ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Chassis:
 : A field replaceable equipment with a particular structural format and dimensions.
-A chassis can include spaces(called slots) to take cards.
+A chassis can, but does not need to, include spaces (called slots) to take cards.
-: Elsewhere, a chassis can be called shelf, sub-rack, etc.
+: Elsewhere, a chassis can be called shelf, sub-rack, stand-alone unit, etc.

 Port:
 : A component where networking traffic can be received and/or transmitted, e.g., by attaching networking cables.